- Collin Swan, Senior Counsel, World Bank Office of Suspension & Debarment (USA)

 Paul Kearney was appointed Enforcement Commissioner at the European Bank for Reconstruction and Development in 2015, having joined the Bank in 1998.
 Prior to that, he worked for Salans Hertzfeld & Heilbronn, in London, and for McCann Fitzgerald, in Dublin and in London.
 At EBRD, Mr. Kearney has worked on a wide range of matters, including the financing and restructuring of EBRD projects, the development of EBRD’s carbon credit product line, a range of contentious, enforcement and criminal cases, as well as on institutional and HR matters.
 Mr. Kearney also worked as Assistant Company Secretary, while on secondment with the GPA Group.
 Mr. Kearney holds a B.A.
 (Mod.
 Leg.
 Sci.) and an M.A. from Trinity College, Dublin.
 He was admitted as a solicitor in Ireland in 1988 and has been admitted as a solicitor in England and Wales since 1996.

-- Songezo Mabece, Attorney, Competition Commission of South Africa (South Africa)
+- Songezo Mabece, Legal Counsel, Competition Commission of South Africa (South Africa)

 - Wojciech Hartung, Counsel, Domański Zakrzewski Palinka sp. k.
 (Poland)